mcytowski/Laplace-GPU-Offload/Data_transfers.md

 bash-4.2$ srun -u -n 1 nvprof ./laplace_mp 4000
 ```

-As can be seen from the report generated below for the OpenMP version of the code, memory transfers represent more than 98% of the compute time (HtoD stands for Host to Device, DtoH stands from Device to Host).
+As can be seen from the report generated below for the OpenMP version of the code, memory transfers represent more than 98% of the runtime (HtoD stands for Host to Device, DtoH stands from Device to Host).

 ```
 ==228979== Profiling application: ./laplace_mp 4000